ashleefv/ApplNumComp/L19: Publication Quality figures in MATLAB and Python.md

 # **Publication Quality Images**
-This lesson focuses on developing publication quality images in Matlab and Python, and exporting them for use.
+This lesson focuses on developing publication quality images in MATLAB and Python, and exporting them for use.

 ## **Introductory videos**
  * None for this lesson